ArweaveTeam/docs.arweave.org-info/mining/setup/sample-configs/repack-in-place.md

 - Your packed data is stored on 4TB disks and is packed using the mining address `En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI`
 - You want to repack your data to the mining address `Q5EfKawrRazp11HEDf_NJpxjYMV385j21nlQNjR8_pY`
 - You'll use one of the DHA-provided public VDF servers
+- You'll use the publicly available NSFW filter provided by Shepherd
 - **NOTE** Unlike with the other two repacking processes ("Sync and Pack" and "Cross-Module Repack"), you will **not** need to split up the "Repacking in Place" process into two steps.
 Entropy generation and repacking will happen in a single step.
 - Run your miner with:
   - the special `repack_in_place` syntax for your storage modules
-  - `vdf_server_trusted_peer vdf-server-3.arweave.xyz` to use the DHA-provided VDF server
 - After the repack in place completes you'll need to rename all your storage module directories
 - See [Running Your Node](../configuration.md) for more information